top of page

 Understanding the origins of your emotional triggers is essential.
 Many stem from childhood experiences that shaped our beliefs about ourselves and our relationships.
 For instance, someone who faced constant criticism may perceive constructive feedback as a personal attack in adult relationships.

 As an example, a study conducted by the American Psychological Association found that 70% of adults report having unresolved childhood trauma that affects their current relationships.
-Recognizing these roots can provide valuable context, but it is vital to approach them with compassion instead of blame.
+Recognizing these roots can provide valuable context.
+However, it is vital to approach them with compassion instead of blame.
 Reflection and compassion open pathways for change and healing.

 Recognizing Your Triggers

-Once you identify emotional triggers, the next step is realizing them as they occur during interactions.
-It requires conscious awareness during conversations with your partner.
+Once you identify emotional triggers, the next step is to realize them as they occur during interactions.
+This requires conscious awareness during conversations with your partner.
 Recognizing signs of anger, frustration, or sadness in the moment gives you the opportunity to pause.

 Communicating About Triggers